M-o-a-T/moat-kv/docs/source/server_protocol.rst

 MsgPack encoding
 ++++++++++++++++

-DistKV encodes its messages with MsgPack.
+MoaT-KV encodes its messages with MsgPack.
 It's fast, compact, self-delimiting, and easily translated from/to human-readable YAML.

-DistKV uses the following MsgPack extensions:
+MoaT-KV uses the following MsgPack extensions:

 2: big unsigned integer
 +++++++++++++++++++++++